TedLeRoy/docksec/README.md

 The number preceeding the item is the finding number in the CIS Benchmark for Docker CE.
 Please see the [CIS Benchmark](https://www.cisecurity.org/benchmark/docker/) for more information on how to remediate these items, or Docker CE [documentation](https://docs.docker.com/).

-## Informational Findings
+## Other Findings

-Once you have all WARNINGS addressed, have a look at informational findings to further secure your environment.
+Once you have all Warnings [WARN] are addressed, have a look at informational findings [INFO] and notes [NOTE] to further secure your environment.
 They can also provide useful security related information.

 ## Author